Blocking ads removes funding from us!

 The battery is 4.500 mAh and can be fully charged in about an hour with the included 44 watt power supply.
 A few competitors are a bit better here, but I'm also satisfied with the loading time of the Vivo X80 Lite.

-We even like the battery life a little better than the charging times.
-At the end of the day, the smartphone still had between 5 and 6 with a screen-on time of 45 to 55 hours Procent battery left, which should be enough even for heavy users to get through a day without charging.
-Kudos to Vivo.
+We like the battery life even better than the charging times.
+At the end of the day, with a screen-on time of 5 to 6 hours, the smartphone still had between 45 and 55 percent battery left, which should be more than enough for even heavy users to get through a day without charging.
+Big praise to Vivo.

 Camera - average